16 Things to do in Ushuaia Argentina

 Your ticket gives you 25 minutes in the Ice Bar with unlimited drinks; alcohol or not.
 I can tell you I did some serious damage in that 25 minutes we were in the bar.
 I may or may not have stumbled out, frozen toes and nose and all.

 Is the Ice Bar set up for tourists?
 Yes.
 Is it a fun experience owned and operated by some extremely kind locals?
 Yes.
-If you’re looking for a fun experience, do it.
-It will make for some great Instagram posts.
+If you’re wandering around and you don’t know what to do in Ushuaia, go inside.
+It will make for some great Instagram posts, and it one of the best off beat things to do in Ushuaia.

 Shop local at Feria de Artesonos